List of MLS Cup finals: Stadiums

 From 1996 to 2011, the MLS Cup was hosted by a neutral site selected before the start of the season in a manner similar to the National Football League's Super Bowl championship.
 Three teams advanced to the final after being named as hosts: D.C.
 United in 1997, the New England Revolution in 2002, and the LA Galaxy in 2011.
 Since the 2012 edition, the match has been hosted by the finalist with the highest regular season standing.
 Several teams with smaller or inadequate stadiums have also considered using larger American football stadiums to host the MLS Cup, but all post-2012 editions have been played at regular MLS venues.
 The move towards a non-neutral venue was deemed a risk due to the cold November and December weather in some northern cities, as well as the lack of adequate stadiums for some teams.

-The MLS Cup has been hosted in 14 stadiums across 10 metropolitan areas in the United States and Canada.
+As of 2023, the MLS Cup has been hosted in 14 stadiums across 10 metropolitan areas in the United States and Canada.
 Dignity Health Sports Park, previously named the Home Depot Center and StubHub Center, in Carson, California, has hosted the MLS Cup the most times of any venue, with eight editions between 2003 and 2024.
 The Los Angeles metropolitan area has hosted the MLS Cup nine times at three venues: the Rose Bowl, Dignity Health Sports Park, and Banc of California Stadium.
 The largest attendance for an MLS Cup final was the 2018 edition at Mercedes-Benz Stadium in Atlanta, Georgia, with 73,019 spectators; the smallest was in 2020 at Mapfre Stadium in Columbus, Ohio, with only 1,500 spectators allowed due to the COVID-19 pandemic.
 Three editions have been hosted outside the United States, all at BMO Field in Toronto, Canada.
-As of 2023, 10 of 13 MLS Cups have been won by the host team under the non-neutral venue format.
+As of 2024, 11 of the 14 editions under the non-neutral venue format have been won by the host team.